tuzijun111/Dynamic-Record-Linkage/README.md

 SimFunction contains all the similarity metrics.

-Cluster contains Navie, GreedyDB(Hill-climbing) and incremental DB(Greedy) methods.
+The Cluster class contains Navie, GreedyDB(Hill-climbing) and incremental DB(Greedy) methods.

 The updates processing is controled by the DSframe class.